Top Questions For Video Production Studio

 What’s the difference between a green screen and a blue screen?

 - The use of digital cameras.
 When using a digital camera instead of film, you obtain better results from a green screen shoot because of the cleanness and luminescence of green over blue.
+Using green instead of blue results in less noise when keying out the footage.

 - Color spill.
 While the green or blue screens will be removed during editing, some color will “spill” onto the subjects, especially around the edges.
 This can create a thin line around the person, or make areas like their hairline look odd.
 Depending on your shoot, color spill can be better or worse depending on the color of your screen.
+Blue screen tends to have less spill than green, and also happens to be easier to color correct than green.

 - The prevalence of blue.
 Subjects and objects are more likely to be blue than green.
 For example, people are more likely to be wearing blue clothing than green clothing.
 You get better results when the background color is not heavily present in the subject you are filming (which is why red screens and yellow screens don’t exist).